bigzijing/Geopython-Conference-2018/README.md

 - **Objective:** To load .gpkg files into QGIS client

 #### Task 1.1.
 Manually adding the Geopackage files into QGIS
-1.
-2.
-3.
+1. Run QGIS 3.0 on your machine
+2. On the browser panel, look for GeoPackage, right click it and select `New Connection`
+3. Navigate to the folder you saved environment/umgebung.gpkg in and add it
+4. On the browser panel, show the child items of environment/umgebung.gpkg and drag the vector layer onto the map canvas

 #### Task 1.2.
-Creating a Dialog Box to ask for User Input on File to Add
+Creating a Dialog Box to ask for User Input on File to Add\
-1.
-2.
-3.
+We want to write a script to automate tasks, so let us explore asking for user input for file path
+1. On the Menu Toolbar, click `Plugins -> Python Console` or press `Ctrl + Alt + P` on your keyboard to open up the Python Console
+2. You can run Python code on the console to perform various tasks, try creating a file dialog box that asks for user input on the file path
+3. `envPath = QFileDialog.getOpenFileName(QFileDialog(), "Environment Layer Select", "$SETADEFAULTDIRECTORYHERE$")[0]`
+4. The `[0]` is because the method above returns a list, and we only need the first value of it, which is the file path

+#### Task 1.3.
+Adding the User Input into QGIS\
+Now we can add the user input layer into QGIS
+1. `env = iface.addVectorLayer(envPath, '$NAMEOFLAYER', 'ogr')`
+2. If the layer name is saved as something else, you can change it with `env.setName("$NAMEOFLAYER$)`
+3. You might want to practice and do the same for the Autobahn layer

 ## Task 2.
 Adding Buffers to Simulate Physical Autobahn
 - **Dataset used:** Autobhan.gpkg